JKWA/funx/FORMATTER_EXPORT.md

 ## Exported Rules

-The following DSL functions are configured to format without parentheses:
+The following Either DSL functions are configured to format without parentheses:

 - `either/2` - DSL entry point
-- `bind/1` - Bind operation
+- `bind/1` - Chain operations that return Either or result tuples
-- `map/1` - Map operation
+- `map/1` - Transform values with plain functions
+- `ap/1` - Apply function in Either to value in Either
+- `validate/1` - Collect all errors from validators
+- `filter_or_else/2` - Filter with predicate, fallback if fails
+- `or_else/1` - Provide fallback on error
-- `run/1` - Run operation
+- `map_left/1` - Transform error values

+Note that `flip/0` - Swap Left and Right still requires parentheses.

 ## Usage in Dependent Projects